 When they’re choosing where to stay, in addition to looking for explicit signals that your property is a safe space, these travellers also look for themselves in your marketing efforts.
 It can be hard for us to connect if we don’t see ourselves in your visuals.
 We love to see people who look like us: gay couples, gay families, queer families or gender-diverse people.
 And we question our welcome in places where we only see images of people who conform to heterosexual and traditional male, female and family stereotypes.

 Speaking of stereotypes, one easy and effective way to reach us is by cutting out well-worn gendered phrases like “his and hers” and “bride and groom”.
 Examples of this language are abundant in travel marketing, and it excludes us immediately.
-By always recognising that your audience consists of diverse communities and distinct individuals, you can learn to speak authentically to LGBTQ+ travellers.
+By always recognising that your audience consists of diverse communities and distinct individuals, you can learn to speak authentically to LGBTQ+ travellers."It can be hard for us to connect if we don’t see ourselves in your visuals.
+We love to see people who look like us: gay couples, gay families, queer families or gender-diverse people."

 Under the surface: there’s no faking authenticity